 Risk management software combines elements of the compliance strategy, including policies, controls, and risk spreadsheets.
 All identified risks will be visible and easy to manage.

-With everything under central control, compliance teams can quickly check progress.
-They can add new tasks as regulations change.
-And they can assign resources based on priority or risk profiles.
+With everything under central control, compliance teams can quickly check progress, add new tasks as regulations change, and assign resources based on priority or risk profiles.

 Using centralized risk management software also encourages continuity.
 Risk management should be a continuous process.
 Compliance teams can maintain the flow of the compliance process via regular audits, risk assessments, and management consultations.